Neurology Residency Training Program

 - Multiple Sclerosis/Neuro-immunology Clinic

-Half of each resident’s outpatient time is dedicated to a focused outpatient selective, during which time the resident gains exposure to a an outpatient subspecialty of his or her choice.
+Half of each resident’s outpatient time is dedicated to a focused outpatient selective, during which time the resident gains exposure to a subspecialty of his or her choice.
 Options include:

 - Multiple sclerosis